-Mark Peatey Director
+- Mark Peatey Director

 The Audit and Risk Management Committee has a formal operating charter that can be found in the Corporate Governance Section of ITL’s website.
-The Audit and Risk Management Committee meets regularly three to four times each year.
+The Audit and Risk Management Committee meets regularly each year.

 In accordance with the Audit and Risk Management Committee charter, the Committee’s responsibilities are to: